Poisson process approximation for dependent superposition of point processes: Introduction

-As in Schuhmacher~(2005a), we study the dependent superposition of sparse point processes.
-But we consider only locally dependent superposition which is a natural extension of the point processes $\sum I_i\d_{U_i}$ studied in Section~4 of Chen and Xia~(2004), where $\d_x$ is the point mass at~$x$, $U_i$'s are $\S$-valued independent random elements with $\S$ a locally compact metric space, the indicators $I_i$'s are locally dependent and the $I_i$'s are independent of the $U_i$'s.
+As in \cite{Schuhmacher05a}, we study the dependent superposition of sparse point processes.
+But we consider only locally dependent superposition, which is a natural extension of the point processes $\sum I_i\delta_{U_i}$ studied in \cite{ChenXia04}, Section 4, where $\delta_x$ is the point mass at $x$, the $U_i$'s are $\mathcal{S}$-valued independent random elements with $\mathcal{S}$ a locally compact metric space, the indicators $I_i$'s are locally dependent and the $I_i$'s are independent of the $U_i$'s.

-In our main theorem (Theorem~\ref{maintheorem1}), with the help of Lemma~3.1 in Brown, Weinberg and Xia~(2000), it is possible to recover a factor of order $1/\lambda$ from the term $1/(|\Xi^{(i)}|+1)$.
-Hence the error bound on the $d_2$ Wasserstein distance yields the so-called Stein factor $1/\l$, by which approximation remains good for large $\l$, a feature always sought after for Poisson-type approximations.
-In the error bound obtained by Schuhmacher~(2005a), a leading term does not have the Stein factor [see Remark~4.4 for further details].
+In our main theorem (Theorem \ref{maintheorem1}), with the help of Brown, Weinberg and Xia \cite{BWX00}, Lemma~3.1, it is possible to recover a factor of order $1/\lambda$ from the term $1/(|\Xi^{(i)}|+1)$.
+Hence, the error bound on the $d_2$ Wasserstein distance yields the so-called Stein factor $1/\lambda$, by which approximation remains good for large $\lambda $, a feature always sought after for Poisson-type approximations.
+In the error bound obtained by Schuhmacher \cite{Schuhmacher05a}, a leading term does not have the Stein factor; {see Remark \ref{rem4.4} for further details}.

-Our main theorem and some corollaries are presented in Section~\ref{maintheorem}.
-Applications to thinned point processes and renewal processes are given in Sections~\ref{thinning} and \ref{renewal} respectively.
+Our main theorem and some corollaries are presented in Section \ref{maintheorem}.
+Applications to thinned point processes and renewal processes are given in Sections \ref{thinning} and \ref{renewal}, respectively.